 Budget Accommodation in Paihia

 Day 4 – Explore the Bay of Islands

 Today, experience the Bay of Islands your way.
 You could be completing The Rock Adventure Cruise with snorkelling, visiting islands and kayaking.
 If not, we recommend a bus tour to the top of the North Island.

 Let someone else worry about the driving as you enjoy a diverse journey to Cape Reinga.
 This place has cultural significance, spectacular views and a photogenic lighthouse.
 The tour also includes driving down New Zealand’s sandy highway, Ninety Mile Beach, sandboarding on sand dunes, and seeing the largest species of trees in New Zealand.
-Check out the tour with Fullers GreatSights on Viator and Tripadvisor.
+Check out the tour with Fullers GreatSights.